Draym/BBCodeToJpg/README.md

 # BBCodeToJpg

-BBCodeToJpg is a static web-site created with Reactjs.
+BBCodeToJpg is a simple web tool created with Reactjs.

 It can convert a BBCode into HTML and render it within a downloadable image (jpg).